leonofourown/uptime-bot/README.md

 # uptime-bot
+A uptime  bot for discord app based off discord.js

 Uptime all your discord  projects 7/24  with a single bot on glitch.

 Don't forget to add the bot token and owner id.